Thailand: outlook under new political leadership

 The value of investments will fluctuate, which will cause prices to fall as well as rise and you may not get back the original amount you invested.
 Past performance is not a guide to future performance.

-Peerampa Janjumratsang, Portfolio Manager, Asian Fixed Income
+Peerampa Janjumratsang, Portfolio Manager, Asia Fixed Income, M&G Investments

 Job Title: Portfolio Manager, Asian Fixed Income